Mohammed-git65/M365-Administration-Project/Configurations-use-case-1.md

 # Configuring Email Security to Prevent Phishing Attacks

 ## Introduction
 Phishing attacks significantly threaten organizations, leading to data breaches, credential theft, and financial losses. **Fabrikam Inc.** has experienced an increase in phishing emails.
+To safeguard its sensitive information and maintain organizational integrity, robust security solutions are essential.
+Microsoft Defender for Office 365 is a cloud-based security platform designed to mitigate risks by offering advanced protection for emails and collaboration tools.

+In this project, I outlined the steps I took to configure Microsoft Defender for Office 365 to enhance an organization's security posture, protecting against email-based threats, phishing attempts, and other malicious attacks.

 ## Solution Overview
 To mitigate phishing risks,  I implemented the following security measures: